 Sexual difficulties can make us feel very alone.
 Some people feel so fearful, self-conscious or ashamed of their sexual problem that they suffer for months or even years without discussing their worries with anyone, even their partner.
 And yet sexual difficulties are very common and can have many causes.
-Their origins may be physical as a result of illness, accident, surgery, disability or medications.
+Their origins may be physical as a result of illness, accident, surgery, disability or medication.

 People may also be experiencing sex addiction (hypersexuality) issues and avoid intimate relationships.
-For example a man can be preoccupied with pornography and spend hours on the internet looking at sexual images and masturbating to achieve a high but avoid having a sexual relationship with a partner.
+For example, a man can be preoccupied with pornography and spend hours on the internet looking at sexual images and masturbating to achieve a high, but avoid having a sexual relationship with a partner.

 Sex is a complex subject in our society.
-People can carry a lot of shame or secrets as a result of their experience of sex, especially if someone has either been sexually exploited or abused.
-It can take time to understand the art of intimacy, communication, attachment, touch, love, care, maturity and that is where our psychosexual and relationship therapists can help support you.
+People can carry a lot of shame or secrets as a result of their experience of sex, especially if someone has been sexually exploited or abused.
+It can take time to understand the art of intimacy, communication, attachment, touch, love, care, maturity – and that is where our psychosexual and relationship therapists can support you.